Don’t glance down at your phone on the road to Niti Pass

-Niti Pass is an international high mountain pass at an elevation of 5.070m (16,633ft) connecting Uttarakhand, a state in the northern part of India and China.
+Niti La is an international high mountain pass at an elevation of 5.086m (16,686ft) located on the border of India and China.

 Set high in Niti Valley, the road to the summit is mostly paved.
 4x4 vehicle required.
 Due its location, connecting Uttarakhand, a state in the northern part of India and southern Tibet, an autonomous region of the People's Republic of China, the pass is closed to private vehicles post 1962 war and you need permission from SDM, Joshimath.
 This trail passes through remote areas, so you need to be prepared: mobile phones do not work there.

 Is Niti Pass open?

 Tucked away in the Nanda Devi National Park, the road to the summit is very steep (hitting a 15% of maximum gradient) and features countless hairpin turns.
 Starting at Daba Township, the road is 50.3 km (31.25 miles) long.
 During the winter season, between November and mid-May, it remains covered with snow.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.